Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems

-Finally, we proceed at Step 3 using the orbit segment $O_3$: using a similar method as in Step 2, we can compute $\rho$ at $x$ using the values of $Y$ and $X_u$ at the points of $O_3$ (see Remark \ref{remark:compute_rho}), and the error made is exponentially small in the length of $O_3$.
+Finally, we proceed at Step 3 using the orbit segment $O_3$: using a similar method as in Step 2, we can compute $\rho_Y$ at $x$ using the values of $Y$ and $E_u$ at the points of $O_3$ (see Remark \ref{remark:compute_rho}), and the error made is exponentially small in the length of $O_3$.

-Now that we know how to compute the values of $V$ and $\rho$ at a given point, we can apply the methods described in \S \ref{section:monte_carlo} to approximate the integrals $\mu(f \rho),\dots, \mu( f \circ T^{L-1} \rho)$ and $\mu(Vf)$.
-In practice, the probabilistic method in \S \ref{subsection:Montecarlo} do not need the value of $V$ and $\rho$ at any specific $x$, but rather along any $\mu$-typical orbit of $\phi$.
+Now that we know how to compute the values of $V$ and $\rho_Y$ at a given point, we can apply the methods described in \S \ref{section:monte_carlo} to approximate the integrals $\mu(f \rho_Y),\dots, \mu( f \circ \phi^{L-1} \rho_Y)$ and $\mu(Vf)$.
+In practice, the probabilistic method in \S \ref{subsection:Montecarlo} do not need the values of $V$ and $\rho_Y$ at any specific $x$, but rather along any $\mu$-typical orbit of $\phi$.
 The deterministic method in \S \ref{subsection:deter} only requires to compute these functions at $\phi^n x$ for some $x$'s and $n$ large.
-As a result, one need not invert the map $T$, but only compute forward orbits (and use the forward orbit of $x$ as a backward orbit for $\phi^n x$).
+As a result, one need not invert the map $\phi$, but only compute forward orbits (and use the forward orbit of $x$ as a backward orbit for $\phi^n x$).
 This is essential when working with a hyperbolic attractor (see \S \ref{section:hyperbolic_attractors}). \end{remark}

-\begin{remark} Instead of \eqref{eq:decomposition_X}, one could naturally imagine decomposing $X$ as $X = V_u + V_s$ where $V_u$ and $V_s$ are respectively in the unstable and stable direction.
-Then, the terms in the sum \eqref{eq:result} defining $\Psi_T(V_s,f)$ would be exponentially decaying.
-However, one could not use integration by parts in the unstable direction to compute $\Psi_T(V_u,f)$ as we do for $\Psi_T(Y,f)$ in Step 3 of the S3 algorithm.
-Indeed, in general the stable and unstable directions of $T$ are only Hölder-continuous, and so will be $V_u$ and $V_s$, and this is not enough regularity to perform an integration by parts in the unstable direction (one needs at least one derivative in the unstable direction).
-See \S \ref{section:unstable} for details. \end{remark}